jocmp/HearthMaker/README.md

 # HearthstoneBuilder

-This example illustrates a common usage of the DrawerLayout widget in the Android support library.
+This is a project for CIS350: Software Engineering.

 Pre-requisites
 --------------